alfredcalayag/hiitlist/README.md

 ##Technologies
 - Framework: Rails
-- Testing(Models and Controllers): Rspec
+- Database: Postgres
 - Front-end: HTML/CSS/Javascript/Jquery
 - Styling: SASS/CSS
+- Testing(Models and Controllers): Rspec
 - Version Control: Git + Github

 ##Future Developments
+- How about some navigation!  >=|

 - Continue style developing on the media breaks for phone-landscape and tablet sizes.
 Currently, started with a mobile-first approach with the intention to expand from there.

 - Create a single-page app.
 AJAXify it!

-- Complete

 ##Current Problems
 - Needing to load specific javascript for a specific page.
 Otherwise, serving from the asset pipeline runs all of the scripts on every page.  =/

 - My javascript is loading too early on the exercises page.
 This is solved by refreshing the page, and it will load correctly.
 But that's annoying.

-- I thought I could quickly deploy this on Heroku, but... forgot that I you can't use SQLite3 ( https://devcenter.heroku.com/articles/sqlite3).
-Will need to switch to Postgres to deploy.
+- iOS Safari compatability.
+A couple of things: rendering of the workout screen is offset, and the audio bell plays twice each time when it should only play once.
+There seems to be some documentation from Apple that might provide some solution (https://developer.apple.com/library/safari/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/Device-SpecificConsiderations/Device-SpecificConsiderations.html)